pysys-test/pysys-test/README.rst

         stdouterr = 'my_server', displayName = 'my_server<port %s>'%serverPort, background = True,
         )

       # Wait for the server to start by polling for a grep regular expression.
-The errorExpr/process arguments
+The errorExpr/process
-      # ensure we abort with a really informative message if the server fails to start
+      # arguments ensure we abort with a really informative message if the server fails to start
       self.waitForGrep('my_server.out', 'Started MyServer .*on port .*', errorExpr=[' (ERROR|FATAL) '], process=server)

       # Run a test tool (in this case, written in Python) from this test's Input/ directory.
-      self.startPython([self.input+'/httpget.py', f'http://localhost:{serverPort}/data/myfile.json'], stdouterr='httpget_myfile')
+      self.startPython([self.input+'/httpget.py', f'http://localhost:{serverPort}/data/myfile.json'],
+        stdouterr='httpget_myfile')

     def validate(self):
-      # This method is called after execute() to perform validation of the results by checking the contents of files
+      # This method is called after execute() to perform validation of the results by checking the
-      # in the test's output directory.
-Note that during test development you can re-run validate() without waiting
+      # contents of files in the test's output directory.
+Note that during test development you can
-      # for a full execute() run using the handy "pysys run --validateOnly" option.
+      # re-run validate() without waiting for a full execute() run using "pysys run --validateOnly".

       # It's good practice to check for unexpected errors and warnings so they don't go unnoticed
       self.assertGrep('my_server.out', ' (ERROR|FATAL|WARN) .*', contains=False)